CCMi-FIT/SZZ-Robot2/README.md

 # SZZ Robot v2

-The Robot is able to fill-in question template files based on a roster table.
+The Robot is a SZZ Chair's delight: it fills in question template files based on a roster table.

 ## Requirements
 - Linux system